Seam8/Seam8.github.io/content/project/electricity demand forecasting/index.md

 ### Seasonality Analysis

 Next, we analyze **seasonality** using autocorrelations of the signal, with hourly and daily resampling.
-Unsurprisingly, the hourly resampling reveals a **daily seasonality** with pronounced hourly patterns: in general, consumption is highest after lunch.
+Unsurprisingly, the hourly resampling reveals a **daily seasonality** with pronounced hourly patterns: in general, consumption is highest at the end of the day.

 <div style="display: flex; justify-content: center; gap: 0; margin: 0; padding: 0;">
   <figure style="margin:0; padding:0 4px; text-align:center; width:48%;">